tarc/lm4f-cross-tools/README.md

     make
     make install

+If everything went OK, there should be a new directory `$HOME/lm-cross-tools` with a bare-bone toolchain for the Stellaris LM4F120 LaunchPad Evaluation Kit.

 ### Build Stellaris Ware

-To build Stellaris Ware to test the newly generated toolchain, unpack it in your homedir, reconfigure from the build dir and make it again:
+In order to build Stellaris Ware to test the newly generated toolchain, unpack it in your homedir, reconfigure from the build dir and make it again:

     cmake -DBUILD_STELLARIS_WARE=ON ..
     make

-If everything went OK, there should be a new directory `$HOME/lm-cross-tools` with a bare-bone toolchain for the Stellaris LM4F120 LaunchPad Evaluation Kit.